-The cornerstone of the new facility is a new Philips Gemini-TF clinical PET-CT scanner that was acquired under the America Recovery and Reinvestment Act (ARRA) during FY10.
-The scanner is intended to be used for characterizing new phantoms that the Group is developing for both PET and CT to act as a testbed for the development of data acquisition and analysis methods, as well as to act as a reference for interlaboratory phantom comparisons.
+The cornerstone of the facility is a Philips Gemini-TF clinical PET-CT scanner that was acquired under the America Recovery and Reinvestment Act (ARRA) during FY10.
+The scanner is used for characterizing new phantoms that the Group is develops for both PET and CT and acts as a testbed for the development of data acquisition and analysis methods, as well as acts as a reference for interlaboratory phantom comparisons.

-After final acceptance is complete, the first project that will be carried out will be calibration of the scanner for 18F activity measurement on an absolute basis with traceability to National standards for that radionuclide.
-Additional studies are planned to cross-calibrate the scanner for other positron emitters, such as 68Ge, and investigate its potential use as a transfer standard for calibrating various phantoms for contained activity.
-A much larger, long-term project will be carried out to identify and quantify the principal components of uncertainty in the imaging process and how they affect the activity determination.
-Basic imaging physics studies, such as partial volume correction methods and translation of absolute image quantification to the clinic will also be an important part of the program over the next few years.
+The first project was calibration of the scanner for 18F activity measurement on an absolute basis with traceability to National standards for that radionuclide.
+Additional studies are ongoing to cross-calibrate the scanner for other positron emitters, such as 68Ge, and investigate its use as a transfer standard for calibrating various phantoms for contained activity.
+A much larger, long-term project is being carried out to identify and quantify the principal components of uncertainty in the imaging process and how they affect the activity determination.
+Basic imaging physics studies, such as partial volume correction methods and translation of absolute image quantification to the clinic are an important part of the program.

-In addition to the work on PET imaging standards, an similar program will be carried out in the area of CT to provide measurement infrastructure for that modality as well.
-Some of the near-term tasks that will be carried out include:
+In addition to the work on PET imaging standards, a similar program is being carried out in the area of CT to provide measurement infrastructure for that modality as well.
+Some of the tasks carried out include: